 Hansel and Gretel: The case of gender bias

 The good ol’ fairy tales are truly a gold mine of texts for children.
-Not only do they fire up the imagination, they also present prejudices.
+Not only do they fire up the imagination, but they also present prejudices.

 In most stories, there is almost always a controversial issue and some flawed assumptions.
 These are just the perfect conditions to ask your child the why-not questions to provoke him and encourage critical thinking.